aleveille/octant-dashboard-turnkey/README.md

 Here's a sample Helm value file compatible with [External DNS](https://github.com/kubernetes-sigs/external-dns), [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and that assumes you are terminating SSL somewhere upstream.
 By default, this chart will have Octant listens on port `8000` (service & pod).
-There's also a way to give Octant more cluster role rules in order to list custom resources that aren't already part of this chart.
+There's also a way to give Octant more cluster role rules in order to list custom resources that aren't already part of this chart (in the values files below you can see an example to whitelist *everything*).

 ```
 keycloakGatekeeper: